Tamara Stocks: College career

 At the University of Florida, Stocks became one of the Florida Gators women's basketball team's all-time leaders in points and rebounds..
 She is the first ever high school NIKE/WBCA All-American to sign with the Gators..

 Professional career

-She graduated in 2001 and was selected 25th overall in the first round of the 2001 WNBA Draft by the Washington Mystics.
+She graduated in 2001 and was selected 25th overall in the first round of the 2001 WNBA draft by the Washington Mystics.
 She played only one season in the WNBA.

 In 2006, Stocks signed with Grindavík of the Icelandic Úrvalsdeild kvenna.
 She played Grindavík's last two regular season games, averaging 33.5 points, 15.0 rebounds and 4.0 blocks per game.
 In the playoffs, she averaged 29.5 points and 16.0 rebounds but was unable to prevent Grindavík from being knocked out by Keflavík in the semi-finals.

 Personal life

 Her father, James Stocks, was the first African-American basketball player to graduate from Murray State University..
 He also played for the Kentucky Colonels of the American Basketball Association (ABA)..

 She resides in Atlanta, Georgia with her husband, Dorian A. Lee, and their 3 sons..

+Stocks posed in the October 2001 issue of Playboy in the "Girls of the SEC" section.